High Park, Merseyside

 High Park is a suburb of Southport, Merseyside, England.
 It is located on the eastern fringe on the town, just south of Churchtown.
-High Park Road is within the area of Sefton Metropolitan Borough Council Council who provide services such as refuse collection and are responsible for the collection of council tax.
+High Park Road is within the area of Metropolitan Borough of Sefton who provide services such as refuse collection and are responsible for the collection of council tax.
+High Park is one of two areas in Norwood (ward), the other being Blowick.